 When booking accommodations, give preference to establishments that offer secure lockboxes or safes in private rooms or guests-only areas.
 Get in the habit of storing valuables, including extra cash, jewelry, and especially your passport, in these secure spaces.

-23. Know How to Recognize Scams
+29. Know How to Recognize Scams

 Even the most experienced travelers get hoodwinked from time to time.
 Spend some time learning about common scams in your destination: how they work, where they’re most likely to happen, and how to spot and avoid them.

-24. Use a Cheap or Free Messaging App
+30. Use a Cheap or Free Messaging App

 Unless you have an international calling or data plan, your phone’s functionality may be limited or nonexistent in your destination.
-If you want to communicate with friends and family in-country or back home, download a free or cheap messaging app, such as Skype or WhatsApp.
+If you want to communicate with friends and family in-country or back home, download a free or cheap messaging app, such as WhatsApp.

 That involves a considerable upfront expense (at least $50 for a serviceable phone).
 However, it’s probably worthwhile if you plan to travel in remote areas without reliable Internet access, where messaging apps are of limited utility.

-26. Use Public Transportation
+32. Use Public Transportation

-In virtually every European capital, it’s possible to move about the city center and outlying neighborhoods exclusively on foot, bus, tram, and rail.
+In virtually every European capital, you can move about the city center and outlying neighborhoods exclusively on foot or by bus, tram, and rail.
 Ditto for major cities in Australia, East Asia, and parts of Latin America.
-Public transit is almost always the cheapest way to get around these places too.
+And public transit is almost always the cheapest option.

 Public transit does fall flat in parts of the developing world.
 If you’re not sure about the safety, reliability, or extensiveness of the public transportation systems in your destination cities, check with impartial third parties (such as travel guides or travel agents) before your trip.